hungnm04/Bumpy-Road/README.md

-# Applet Project
+# Bumpy Road Project

-Welcome to the Applet Project!
+Welcome to the Bumpy Road Project!
 This project is built using React.js, a JavaScript library for building user-friendly interfaces.
 It allows you to create reusable UI components and is commonly used for building single-page applications.

 ## Setup